snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

 temperatures between -20&deg;F and 500&deg;F.

 The experimental observations are recorded in the files `displacement.1.dat` and `displacement.2.dat`.
-The temperatures at which the diplacements were measured can be found in `displacements.1.coords` and `displacements.2.coords`.
+The temperatures at which the displacements were measured can be found in `displacements.1.coords` and `displacements.2.coords`.
 These files all contain 20 values, and in general the number of coordinates must match the number of observations for each experiment, although different experiments can